Where are my Angels? — post 11

 Allie couldn’t be left alone long enough for Susan to shower or eat or even go the bathroom.
-When Susan was moved to the pediatric wing.
 Susan was in the hospital with Allie while I was over three thousand miles away in Florida.
 Susan and Allie were both miserable.
 I never felt so useless and helpless.

 Allie is in there